nutc4k3/amazing-iot-security/README.md

 # amazing-iot
-A list of lists involving IoT in general
+A list of lists involving IoT security in general.